aruneethan/try/LogProcessing/README.md

 6)Limitation / Issues of this program:
-1) Date related business case has not been added; only first 2 business cases have been considered
+Date related business case has not been added; only first 2 business cases have been considered.
-2) I have used Java stream processing to handle the large file.
+I have used Java stream processing to handle the large file.
 This need batch wise map and reduce I have implemented with only one level of map and reduce.
 Currently it handles 500 MB within 15-20 seconds.
 For large files > 1GB I am getting memory issues.
 I could not add Batch processing, multilevel map reduce with optimal object / stream usage currently.
 There are approaches to handle as byte to process.
 I have not tried.